Bri3ght/Bri3ght/README.md

 - Doki Doki Literature Club
 - Murder Drones

- and MAAAANY more, those are just ones im most active in! you can ask me for yours, if interested!!
+ and MAAAANY more, those are just ones i'm most active in! you can ask me for yours, if interested!!